juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 apt searches for packages.

 The source list `/etc/apt/sources.list` and the files contained in the `/etc/apt/sources.list.d/` directory are designed to support any number of active sources and a variety of source media.
-The `/etc/apt/sources.list.d` directory provides a way to add `sources.list` entries in separate files.
+(The `/etc/apt/sources.list.d` directory provides a way to add `sources.list` entries in separate files.)

 Only do this if you know what you're doing.
-[Read the manual!][man_sources_list]
+[Read the manual!][man_sources_list] and see [this simple tutorial][manage_repos] (steps 3 and 4).

 ```Bash